brockv/brockv.github.io/CS460/HWK2/index.md

 git checkout -b HWK2
 ```

 This created the branch 'HWK2' and checked it out in one step.
-That moved me out of the master branch and into the new one, which allowed me to work without disturbing the contents of master.
+That moved me out of the master branch and into the new one, which allowed me to work without affecting anything in the master branch.
 All that was left was to create some empty files I would require for this assignment, and push them to the repository.

 ```bash
 touch index.html